American College of Nurse-Midwives

 - HBLSS Guatemala.
 In 2012, ACNM began partnering with Curamericas to implement Home-Based Life Saving Skills (HBLSS) in rural northwest Guatemala in order to reduce pregnancy- and birth-related mortality in the region that locals of San Sebastian Coatan call "The Triangle of Death."
 With a rate of 584 maternal deaths per 100,000 live births, these women face a 1-in-20 lifetime chance of dying in childbirth.
 At the root of this high mortality is a lack of timely access to adequate healthcare.
 Using ACNM's HBLSS curriculum, training was conducted to increase the knowledge and skills of local communities in the early recognition of maternal and neonatal problems and appropriate referral; the goal is to reduce maternal and newborn mortality in this area.
 Following the HBLSS Master Trainer Training, ACNM is working with Curamericas to develop a sustainable and effective training cascade and supportive supervision system for HBLSS in 12 communities.

 - Scaling Up Family Planning Zambia.
 Beginning in 2012, ACNM was awarded a four-year grant to partner with Abt Associates on their Scaling Up Family Planning Program (SUFP) in Zambia project, funded by the Department for International Development of the UK.
 Zambia has one of the highest rates of maternal mortality in the world.
 The need for family planning and fertility are the highest in rural areas and among the poorest, least educated, and the youngest women.
 With this in mind, in collaboration with the local ministries of health and development, SUFP will launch their program in 26 districts of Zambia.
 ACNM will be working to build the capacity of the public sector to deliver quality family planning services through in-service programs for family planning providers, focusing on areas with the highest fertility rates and the most unmet need.
 Emphasis will be given to expanding availability of long-term reversible contraception methods and providing family planning services, with focus on adolescent girls and the poorest women.
 The program will also engage community health workers to sensitize men and others who influence family planning and will provide accurate information to address popular myths and misconceptions.
 To ensure sustainability of the project, outreach services as well as training and mentoring to public health workers will be carried out.
-Read more about SUFP from Abt Associates here and from DFID here.
+Read more from DFID here.

 - SHaRP: Strengthening Human Resources in Partnership, Zambia & Kenya.
 An award was made in November 2012 to the Averting Maternal Death and Disability (AMDD) Program at Columbia University, to study the implementation of task shifting of cesarean sections (C‐sections) from physicians to associate clinicians (previously known as non‐physician clinicians) in Zambia and Kenya.
 The goal of the research is to develop guidance for low‐income countries seeking to implement and improve task shifting programs.
 The research aims to understand the process of moving from policy adoption of task shifting to actual implementation on the ground.
 Partners on the project include Chainama College of Health Sciences (Zambia), the American College of Nurse Midwives, Community Health Promotion Kenya (CHPK), and the Africa Network for Associate Clinicians (ANAC).
 Read more here.